-Rome soon became the heart of Christianity, since it’s where the Apostles Peter and Paul got martyred and the place where their tombs are venerated.
+Rome became the heart of Christianity early on, since it’s where the Apostles Peter and Paul got martyred and the place where their tombs are venerated.

 On this tour, we’ll follow the trails of the Apostle Paul from the time he arrived in Rome traveling along the Appian Way, to where his fellow Christian friends Prisca and Aquila lived, to the spot where Paul got beheaded, to his tomb.